R Code Snippets

 Decision tree

 Book reference: Chapter 8.1, page 220R also allows for much finer control of the decision tree construction.
 The script below demonstrates how to create a simple tree for the Iris data set using a training set of 100 records.
 Then the tree is displayed, and a confusion matrix for the test set—the remaining 50 records of the Iris data set—is printed.
-The libraries rpart
+The libraries rpart, which comes along with the standard installation of R, and rattle, that needs to be installed, are required:

 library(rpart)